ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 </TabItem>
 </Tabs>

-Therefore, the `seqno`, `keys`, and `internal message` need to be sent.
+# Therefore, the `seqno`, `keys`, and `internal message` need to be sent.
 Now we need to create a [message](/v3/documentation/smart-contracts/message-management/sending-messages) for our wallet and store the data in this message in the sequence used at the beginning of the tutorial.
 This is accomplished as follows:

+To proceed, we must send the `seqno`, `keys`, and `internal message`.
+Next, we’ll create a [message](/v3/documentation/smart-contracts/message-management/sending-messages) for our wallet and store the data in the sequence outlined at the beginning of the tutorial.
+This is achieved as follows:

+> > > > > > > 018b2129 (Update wallet.md)

 <Tabs groupId="code-examples">
 <TabItem value="js" label="JavaScript">